-Heavy Drinkers and Drug Users in the Work Force
+Heavy Drinkers and Drug Users by Occupation

-Topping the list of heaviest drinkers were miners, followed closely by construction workers.
+According to the SAMHSA report, topping the list of heaviest drinkers were miners, followed closely by construction workers.
 Restaurant and hotel workers were third but were substantially less likely to drink than either construction workers or miners.

 On the other side of the coin, drug use by occupation shows that restaurant and hotel workers proved the most likely to have used illicit drugs in the previous month.
 These workers were by far the heaviest drug users with 19.1% reporting past month illicit drug use while the next closest occupation, arts, and entertainment workers, had only 13.7% reporting drug use.